buttiprathyu/clothing-app/README.md

+This project is deployed on Heroku - https://clothing-react-mila.herokuapp.com/

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 This project is about a clothing app with React, Firebase, Redux, Hooks, GraphQL, Redux-saga, integrated with payments Stripe.js